johnshea/nd0044_project_05_capstone/README.md

 ### GET `/checks`
 Permission required: `read:checks`

-Returns a list of all checks ordered by their id in ascending order.
+If authorized, returns a list of all checks ordered by their id in ascending order.

 Example request
 `$ curl -X GET  http://127.0.0.1:5000/checks`